LiohMoeller/mfc/README.txt

 - Python installs the source distribution.
 - the program starts with the command:
   <mindfulclock1 [OPTIONS]>
     --start-tna         Start the clock minimized in
                         the Taskbar Notification Area.
+    --autostart-clock   Start the clock automatically.
-    --taskbar     Use the classic taskbar,
+    --taskbar           Use the classic taskbar, instead
-                  instead of the application indicator.
+                        of the application indicator.
+    --menu-time         Show the time not beside the taskbar indicator icon.
+                        (With --taskbar, this option
+                         will be ignored.)
     --help              Show a little help.
 - For a program starter icons are placed in </mfc1/icons> in the repisotory.
 - If application indicator icon is not displayed, please copy the file